Gravitational currents and charges from conformal Killing-Yano tensors: Conclusions

 It would also be interesting to generalise the construction of quasi-local charges in e.g.~\cite{Penrose:1982wp, Dougan:1991zz} to the higher-form currents discussed here.
 In \cite{Penrose:1982wp}, the tensors needed to define charges are not required to exist globally, but they must exist on a particular submanifold on which the charge is to be defined.

 \acknowledgments CMH is supported by the STFC Consolidated Grant ST/X000575/1.
 MVCH is supported by a President's Scholarship at Imperial College London.
-UL gratefully acknowledges the hospitality of the Theory Group at Imperial College.
+UL gratefully acknowledges the hospitality of the Theory Group at Imperial College as well as travel support from ``Längmanska kulturfonden''.